CustomAdaptor in Syncfusion Angular Grid

 Step 5: Adding Syncfusion Component

-In your component file (e.g., app.component.ts), import DataManager from @syncfusion/ej2-data and CustomAdaptor from ./customadaptor file.
-Create a DataManager instance specifying the URL of your API endpoint(https:localhost:xxxx/odata/Orders) using the url property.
-Then, set CustomAdaptor as the adaptor to handle data requests.
+In the component file (e.g., app.component.ts), import DataManager from @syncfusion/ej2-data and CustomAdaptor from ./customadaptor file.
+Create a DataManager instance specifying the URL of the API endpoint(https:localhost:xxxx/odata/Orders) using the url property.
+Set CustomAdaptor as the adaptor to handle data requests.

 import { Component } from '@angular/core';